Go! Go! Kokopolo: Gameplay

 When enemies are eaten by the Snap Snap plant, they appear on the lower screen, where the stomach of the plant is shown.
-In order to help the plant digest the enemies, and destroy them once and for all, the player has to tap on the enemy's portrait with the stylus, or his thumb.
+In order to help the plant digest the enemies, and destroy them once and for all, the player has to tap on the enemy's portrait with the stylus, or their thumb.
 If done correctly, a piece of fruit is spat out into the stage as a reward, but if done incorrectly, a bomb is thrown out.
 The lower screen also doubles up as a helpful map when the plant's stomach is empty.

 Once the level is cleared of enemies, the player continues to the next.
 There are 80 stages in all, spread over a variety of worlds, and introducing new enemies and hazards as the game progresses.
 Every 8th stage is a Boss Battle, which is spread over both screens, and employs a variety of skills to defeat the boss, most of which involve tricking it into destroying itself.

 The game also occasionally uses the microphone.
 Most notably to shout into and wake up sleeping Snap Snap plants, or to blow into in order to free the player from the clutches of various enemies.

 Bonus rounds are unlocked by collecting 20 fruits whilst in mid-air, in order to reveal secret bonus doors hidden in every level.
 Collectable Scratch Cards are found by chasing small butterflies located in every stage ending in 1, 3, 5 or 7.